 Dogs feel the cold too.
-10 Breeds that will suffer the chills this winter
+10 Dog Breeds that suffer with cold weather

 I often get asked which breeds feel the cold and actually need a dog coat.

 To help in choosing the best type of coat for your dog, we first need to understand more about our dog breed.
 Their age and activity level are also really important but I cover that in a different blog article that you can read more about here.
 In short any dog breed that is young or old will require some support to maintain their warmth in colder weather.
 Even some mid aged active breeds require a coat to stay warm as they warm up on their walk.
 You can always take it off once they are bombing about!